 An interesting and revealing study of 10,000 adults tracked their overall health regarding 13 specific health problems and 23 chronic problems (such as heart conditions).
 The researchers tracked these people for four and a half years.
 One thing the study looked at was who began the study married but ended up divorced by the end of the study – over four years later.

 The research results were astounding.
-Married participants who indicated having 4 or more health complaints at the start of the study were 50 percent more likely to be divorced.
-People with chronic health problems were twice as likely to be divorced.
+Participants with four or more health complaints at the study’s start had a 50% higher divorce likelihood.
+Those with chronic health issues faced twice the likelihood of divorce.
 The researchers checked all other possible factors, but the only relevant issue was that unhealthy participants were more likely to become divorced.
-The bottom line was that the people who remained married were considered healthier as a group.
+In conclusion, as a group, those who stayed married were healthier.

 This very much skews the popular studies that insist married people are healthier.
 These studies do not take into consideration people who suffered health problems during marriage and subsequently divorced.
 This renders the general bromide that married people are healthier inaccurate, at best.
-It gets even worse when researchers compare the health of divorced people to lifelong singles, who are as a rule healthier than those who are divorced.
+The situation worsens when comparing divorced people’s health to lifelong singles, who generally are healthier.

 The fact is that marriage does not make healthy people healthier.